Barbullon/PowerLab_app/README.md

 <p style="color:lightgrey; font-size: 13px"> Each step is described more precisely in the corresponding section of the application.
 Be sure to read these explanations before using the app.</p>

 <strong style="color:lightgrey; font-size: 13px">Scientific References</strong>
 <p style="color:lightgrey; font-size: 13px">The app is enriched with inputs from scientific publications.
 Users can explore the "Scientific Reference" in the "Score Interpretation" section for a comprehensive list of studies and papers that have informed the development of this application.
-We are dedicated to delivering a platform grounded in the findings of rigorous research within the domain of climbing and performance.
-Many of our reference scores are sourced from public charts published by "Smartboard climbing".
-Don't hesitate to check out the company for more info! </p>
+We are dedicated to delivering a platform grounded in the findings of rigorous research within the domain of climbing and performance. </p>
 <strong style="color:lightgrey; font-size: 13px">We Are Here for You !</strong>
 <p style="color:lightgrey; font-size: 13px">If you have any questions, need advices, encounter problems, or simply need a belayer, feel free to reach out to us.
 Your feedback helps us make this app even better!</p>
 <ul style="color:lightgrey; font-size: 13px">